 The Judgement, due to its historic nature, is frequently discussed in electronic and print media.
-While it is understandable that there are two sides to the discussion, it is the responsibility of the media to keep the facts in perspective.
+It is the responsibility of the media to keep the facts in perspective.

 - The law only decriminalizes consensual sex.
 Rape, sexual assault and other forms of non-consensual sexual acts are punishable offences.